 The whole sequence with Palpatine-Amidala leading into the Senate is drastically restructured to make for a much more compelling political sequence.
 Also, in the Senate scene, I’ve removed all traces of Naboo being a democracy (what planet, or nation, would choose to elect a 14 year old girl as the ruler of the free world?), which I think gives the whole Chancellor election greater weight anyway.

 And speaking of Amidala, I’ve adjusted the pitch of her voice to make her sound around 2-3 years younger (mostly for Anakin’s sake).
 It sounds soooo much better this way, and makes her “caring” for Anakin less creepy.
+And conversely, Anakin’s voice has been deepened slightly.

 Any super cheesy line I could find, like the “sitting ducks” bit, or any of the “yippeees” and such, are gone (which unfortunately means the existence of ducks is no longer canon in my series).